 Learning how to tint your lashes isn’t too complicated, but it does require a bit of finesse!
 Make sure you’re a safe candidate for lash tinting with a patch test, and have a friend help you out if you’re a little nervous about getting any product in your eyes.

-DIY lash extensions kit!
+If you want the best of all worlds, enhance your tinted lashes with a DIY lash extensions kit!
 Designed for a simple, easy, and safe self-application, DIY extensions can amp up your lashes significantly, and they stay put for days.